Sultanate of Mogadishu: Mogadishan influence in Sofala

 Sofala is located on the Sofala Bank in Sofala Province of Mozambique.
 It was founded by Somali merchants and seafarers.
 Sofala in Somali literally means "Go dig".
 This name was given because the area is rich with resources.
-One of the oldest harbours documented in Southern Africa, medieval Sofala was erected on the edge of a wide estuary formed by the Buzi River (called Rio de Sofala in older maps).
-By the Somali merchants from Mogadishu established a colony in Mozambique to extract gold from the mines in Sofala.
+One of the oldest harbors documented in Southern Africa, medieval Sofala was erected on the edge of a wide estuary formed by the Buzi River (called Rio de Sofala in older maps).
+Somali merchants from Mogadishu established a colony in Mozambique to extract gold from the mines in Sofala.

 The Buzi River connected Sofala to the internal market town of Manica, and from there to the gold fields of Great Zimbabwe.
 Sometime in the 10th century, Sofala emerged as a small trading post and was incorporated into the greater global Somali trade network.
 In the 1180s, Sultan Suleiman Hassan of Kilwa (in present-day Tanzania) seized control of Sofala, and brought Sofala into the Kilwa Sultanate and the Swahili cultural sphere.
 Mogadishu merchants had long kept Sofala a secret from their Kilwan rivals, who up until then rarely sailed beyond Cape Delgado.
 One day, a fisherman caught a large bite off Kilwa and was dragged by the fish around Cape Delgado, through the Mozambique Channe, all the way down to the Sofala banks.
 The fisherman made his way back up to Kilwa to report to the Sultan Suleiman Hassan what he had seen.
 Hearing of the gold trade, the sultan loaded up a ship with cloth and immediately raced down there, guided by the fisherman.
 The Kilwan sultan offered a better deal to the Mwenemutapa, and was allowed to erect a Kilwan factory and colony on the island and nudge the Mogadishans permanently out.

-The Swahili strengthened its trading capacity by having, among other things, rivergoing dhows ply the Buzi and Save rivers to ferry the gold extracted in the hinterlands to the coast.
+The Swahili strengthened its trading capacity by having, among other things, rivergoing dhows ply the Buzi and Save Rivers to ferry the gold extracted in the hinterlands to the coast.